-> It’s difficult to find the perfect business credit card without a personal guarantee.
-In many cases, you’ll have to meet certain criteria and are often limited to using the card on the issuer’s products or services.
+It’s difficult to find the perfect business credit card without a personal guarantee.
+In many cases, you’ll have to meet certain criteria and you’ll likely be limited to using the card on the issuer’s products or services.

-> Luckily, there are a couple of workarounds.
+There are a couple of workarounds, however.
 You can get prepaid business cards that have zero impact on your personal credit, or you can get business cards from a bank that doesn’t report your activity to the personal credit bureaus.

 Compare business cards to find one that’s right for you.

 More guides on Finder

 Divvy Business Credit Card review